bbauska/JS-Eloquent/README.md

 var something = 2;

-// Do stuff with variable something\...
+// Do stuff with variable something&hellip;

 }

-// Outside of the block again\...
+// Outside of the block again&hellip;

 But the something inside the block refers to the same variable as the one outside the block.
 In fact, although blocks like this are allowed,